 I’ll have to pay for a demo copy – about $20.

-I’ll be buying my own ISBN numbers – $250 for 10 numbers, or $25 per book or book format, as I intend to publish via POD, Kindle, and audio.
-Okay, that’s $75 per title.
+I’ll be buying my own ISBN numbers – $295 for 10 numbers, or $125 per book or book format, as I intend to publish via POD, Kindle, and audio.
+Okay, that’s $29.50 per title.
+Here’s where I buy ISBN numbers [for the USA] – Bowker, a ProQuest affiliate [this is the only official source for ISBN numbers in the USA.]
+Here’s an easy link to the order form.

 For $39 I can join CreateSpace’s distribution network to have my books available to booksellers nationwide.